Precipitous Labour – Causes, Symptoms, and Risks

 Labour and childbirth are the most challenging and painful phases of pregnancy.
 Most mothers-to-be dread facing it and hope it gets over quickly.
 When labour starts, there is usually a gap between each stage of labour, but when it comes to women going through precipitate labour, everything happens very quickly.
-Though in some cases it comes as a blessed relief, in others it can be a bit more complicated than that.
-Read this article to know everything about precipitate labour.
+In short, precipitous labour is a kind of labour that happens very fast and is also known by the term – fast labour.
+Though in some cases, it comes as a blessed relief, in others, it can be a bit more complicated than that.
+Let’s dig a little more into this fast labour and delivery process and be prepared if it happens to you.

 What Is Precipitate Labour?

-Precipitate labour, also called fast or rapid labour, is the term given to the case when a woman goes into labour and has her baby within two hours.
-Only around two in a hundred women will end up experiencing precipitate labour.
+Precipitate labour, also called fast or rapid labour, is the term given to the case when a woman goes into labour and has her baby within two-three hours after the contractions start (1).
+Only around two in a hundred women experience precipitate labour.

-In some cases, women do not even know they are in labour as there is no pain, and remain oblivious until they find themselves in the second stage of labour, which is when the baby’s head begins to descend.
+In some cases, women do not even know they are in labour as there is no pain and remain oblivious until they find themselves in the second stage of labour, which is when the baby’s head begins to descend.
 That’s when the women feel the urge to start pushing.
 The contraction, in this case, happens so painlessly that it is not detected by the mother at all.
+Because the average duration of active labour to the delivery of the placenta is approximately 6 to 18 hours, precipitate labour stands out and becomes easily noticeable (2).

 In other cases, women could experience intense cramps right from the start, as opposed to experiencing contractions, which are mild at the first stage and build up in intensity as labour progresses.